Bonding Warehouse

 The building is constructed of pink brick, with multicoloured brick dressings, an ashlar plinth on the riverside front, and slate roofs.
-The northern block is three storeys high and seven bays wide, and the southern block has two storeys and six bays.
+The northern block has three storeys and is seven bays wide, and the southern block has two storeys and six bays.
 The central bay of the northern block has original lifting doors on the upper floors.
-There is a parapet, which rises to a gable over the central bay.
-The southeast front is two storeys high and five bays wide, and a gable over the central bay is inscribed "BONDING WAREHOUSE/ AD 1875".
+A parapet rises to a gable over the central bay.
+The southeast front has two storeys and is five bays wide, with a gable over the central bay inscribed "BONDING WAREHOUSE/ AD 1875".
 On the street front, the northern block is mostly six bays wide, with a single bay to the left set further back.
-There are lifting doors in the second bay.
-The southern block comes further forward.
+There are lifting doors in the second bay, and the southern block projects further forward.

-Inside, the northern block has an original full-height stone staircase with cast iron bannisters and handrail.
-The lower floors have brick vaulting on cast iron columns.
-The roof of the northern block has five queen post trusses, and the southern block four king post trusses.
+Inside, the northern block has an original full-height stone staircase with cast-iron bannisters and handrail.
+The lower floors have brick vaulting on cast-iron columns.
+The roof of the northern block has five queen-post trusses, and the southern block has four king-post trusses.